Chapter 3.5 – Ports and the Circular Economy

 A. Recycling and beyond

-The recycling economy differs from the circular economy in that most materials can only be recycled a few times before their quality declines and are no longer reusable.
+The recycling economy differs from the circular economy in that most materials can only be recycled a few times before their quality deteriorates and they become unusable.
 A circular economy aims to keep products and materials in use without degrading their quality or downcycling into lower-valued products.
-A wide array of recycling, upcycling, and reuse processing techniques are available for different types of materials, products, and waste streams:
+A wide array of recycling, upcycling, and reuse processing techniques is available for different types of materials, products, and waste streams:

-• Mechanical recycling involves processing products or materials into secondary raw materials or products by mechanical processes such as sorting, washing, drying, grinding, re-granulating, and compounding.
-Mechanical recycling does not change the chemical structure of the material, which permits multiple reuse, creating a closed loop.
+• Mechanical recycling involves processing products or materials into secondary raw materials or products through mechanical processes, such as sorting, washing, drying, grinding, re-granulation, and compounding.
+Mechanical recycling does not alter the chemical structure of the material, allowing for multiple reuse and creating a closed loop.
 Still, the quality of the component may degrade and can eventually no longer be recyclable.

 • Chemical recycling involves processing products or materials by changing their chemical structure and turning them back into substances (even at the molecular level) that can be used as raw materials for manufacturing other products or materials.
 Chemical recycling technologies include, for example, pyrolysis, gasification, hydrocracking, and depolymerization.
-The challenge is that chemical recycling may consume large quantities of energy and may require expensive catalysts.
+The challenge is that chemical recycling may require large quantities of energy and expensive catalysts.

 Each technique leads to different decomposition levels of the materials concerned, as exemplified by the available recycling technologies in the life cycle of plastics, the treatment of contaminated dredged material, ship recycling, or the recycling of wind turbines.
-The associated chemical processes (if any) need to be very precise and flexible, as the input materials can be very diverse.
+The associated chemical processes (if any) must be precise and flexible, as the input materials can be highly diverse.
 This requires detailed knowledge of the incoming materials and advanced methods to sort out different waste products.
-Next to recycling, waste material flows can be reduced by simplifying materials and products at the design phase and by designing business models and product designs to make more efficient use of materials.
+Next to recycling, waste material flows can be reduced by simplifying materials and products during the design phase and by designing business models and products to make more efficient use of materials.

 B. Action fields for material sourcing hub creation

 Seaports can transform into hubs for circular materials by adopting comprehensive strategies.
 They can act as hubs for material recovery and reuse by implementing reverse logistics and encouraging sustainable product design.
 By salvaging materials from end-of-life products and returning them to value chains, seaports can contribute to a more resource-efficient economy.
-In this way, seaport ecosystems can manifest as sources of materials and even individual molecules that can form the building blocks for new materials and industry procurement sources.
-By integrating these aspects and fostering a circular materials ecosystem, seaports can advance circularity, reduce waste, and promote sustainable practices within their operations and the wider community.
+In this way, seaport ecosystems can serve as sources of materials and even individual molecules that form the building blocks for new materials and industry procurement.
+By integrating these aspects and fostering a circular materials ecosystem, seaports can enhance circularity, minimize waste, and promote sustainable practices within their operations and the broader community.
 Several key areas of action can be identified:

 • Material flow analysis and mapping.
-Detailed insights on recycling and reuse flows for a broad array of supply chains (batteries, precious metals, plastics, etc.) and waste products (waste heat, wastewater, etc.) are needed.
+Detailed insights into recycling and reuse flows for a broad range of supply chains (batteries, precious metals, plastics, etc.) and waste products (waste heat, wastewater, etc.) are necessary.
 This requires thoroughly analyzing material flows within and outside the port to understand the types and quantities of imported, exported, and processed materials.
 Such an exercise should enable the creation of detailed materials flow maps to identify potential circular material opportunities.
 Some of these circular flows can be organized locally (including the port-city interface), while a more regional and even global flow system needs to be developed for others.
-Material exchange platforms are essential to material flow analysis and mapping and typically include four components: a material passport, a digital twin, material valuation, and matchmaking.
-Ports are challenged to develop digital platforms that connect businesses and industries within and around the port to facilitate the exchange and reuse of materials.
-Some industries may be unaware of material sourcing opportunities.
-Digital matching platforms ideally allow finding high-value reuse options for materials or (waste) products and unlock the potential of these streams by matching them to their highest-value uses.
+Material exchange platforms are essential for material flow analysis and mapping, typically comprising four key components: a material passport, a digital twin, material valuation, and matchmaking.
+Ports are challenged to develop digital platforms that connect businesses and industries within and around the port, facilitating the exchange and reuse of materials.
+Some industries may be unaware of the material sourcing opportunities that are available.
+Digital matching platforms ideally enable the discovery of high-value reuse options for materials or waste products, unlocking the potential of these streams by matching them to their highest-value uses.

 • Waste reduction and recycling programs.
 Relevant stakeholders should implement waste reduction and recycling programs within the port and surrounding areas to minimize landfill waste.
 At the same time, appropriate infrastructure and incentives should be provided to allow the responsible disposal of materials.
-For the transition to a circular economy, ports are challenged to close material cycles so that residual flows are given a second life and reused or recycled.
+For the transition to a circular economy, ports are challenged to close material cycles, allowing residual flows to be given a second life and reused or recycled.

 • Circular material sorting and processing facilities.
-Port ecosystems that want to promote a hub function in material sourcing need to establish dedicated facilities within the port area for sorting, processing, and repurposing various materials.
+Port ecosystems that aim to establish a hub function in material sourcing must establish dedicated facilities within the port area for sorting, processing, and repurposing various materials.
 This also involves implementing technologies that enable efficient sorting and processing of materials to extract maximum value from waste streams.
 Ports can be instrumental in developing circular flows by supporting small-scale demonstration or showcase projects in the port area.
 Such projects enable testing the technical and economic feasibility of a broad array of material recycling and upcycling techniques.
-At the same time, such projects are needed to strengthen stakeholder support for circular activities and to gain access to capital to fund a later transition from proof of concept (typically start-ups) to projects of a viable economic scale (scale-up).
+At the same time, such projects are necessary to strengthen stakeholder support for circular activities and to secure access to capital to fund the transition from proof of concept (typically for start-ups) to projects of a viable economic scale (scale-up).

 • Collaboration, partnerships, and intermediation.
-To become material-sourcing hubs, ports need to foster a collaborative port ecosystem focused on circularity.
-Port actors need local businesses, research institutions, government agencies, and non-profit organizations to drive research, innovation, and knowledge sharing in the field of circular materials.
-At the same time, port authorities, industry associations, and other relevant stakeholders can cooperate to facilitate industries to trade surplus materials, by-products, or waste streams that can be repurposed by others.
-Inter-firm cooperation through industrial symbiosis is a form of mediation that brings companies together in an innovative collaboration and finds ways to use one’s waste as a raw material for another.
+To become material-sourcing hubs, ports must foster a collaborative port ecosystem centered on circularity.
+Port actors require collaboration with local businesses, research institutions, government agencies, and non-profit organizations to drive research, innovation, and knowledge sharing in the field of circular materials.
+At the same time, port authorities, industry associations, and other relevant stakeholders can cooperate to facilitate trade in surplus materials, by-products, or waste streams that can be repurposed by others.
+Inter-firm cooperation through industrial symbiosis is a form of mediation that brings companies together in an innovative collaboration and finds ways to use the waste of one actor as a raw material for another.

 • Circular material policies and incentives.
-For ports to become effective material-sourcing hubs, the wider port ecosystem should advocate for and implement policies that incentivize businesses to adopt circular practices, such as tax incentives for recycling and material reuse, reduced tariffs for reusing materials, or subsidies for circular technology adoption.
+For ports to become effective material-sourcing hubs, the broader port ecosystem should advocate for and implement policies that incentivize businesses to adopt circular practices, such as tax incentives for recycling and material reuse, reduced tariffs for reusing materials, or subsidies for the adoption of circular technologies.

 • Education and awareness.
 Relevant port actors should facilitate and implement awareness campaigns and educational programs to inform stakeholders, including businesses, employees, and the general public, about the benefits of and specific demands related to creating material sourcing hubs as part of a circular economy in a port context.
-The information provided should be evidence-based to avoid a public backlash if projects are hyped and do not yield according to inflated expectations.
+The information provided should be evidence-based to avoid a public backlash if projects are hyped and fail to yield results according to inflated expectations.

 • Circular design and innovation.
 The port ecosystem should promote and create awareness of product and packaging designs, prioritizing recyclability, reusability, and durability to ensure easier material recovery and reintegration into the economy.
-This also includes circular supply chain design by supporting businesses that prioritize sourcing materials from recycled content or utilizing reusable materials and by facilitating efficient transportation and logistics to minimize waste and optimize material use.
+This also includes circular supply chain design, which supports businesses that prioritize sourcing materials from recycled content or utilizing reusable materials, and facilitates efficient transportation and logistics to minimize waste and optimize material use.

 • Monitoring and reporting.
 The port ecosystem should be responsible for establishing monitoring mechanisms to track the progress of circular material initiatives, including relevant metrics related to material reuse, recycling rates, land use implications, and environmental impact.
 Regularly reporting progress to stakeholders enhances awareness and creates transparency.
 Such an exercise can be part of broader sustainability reporting or be developed separately.

 A core challenge remains that few, if any, of these practices have been demonstrated.
-The value proposition of port circular principles is still to be assessed.
+The value proposition of circular principles applied to ports is still to be assessed.

 4. Port Land Management

 Land has become a scarce and complex resource for ports to manage.
-Therefore, it is over the issue of land and its footprint that ports are challenged to address the circular economy as this particular resource is difficult to improve.
-Land is required for CE activities to develop in ports, but how much space varies on the types of CE activities and future economic scenarios relevant to the port.
-Some studies in this area indicate that, depending on the scenario, the circular economy as a whole could require up to 40% more space in 2050 than the current linear fossil economy.
+Therefore, it is over the issue of land and its footprint that ports are challenged to address the circular economy, as this particular resource is difficult to improve.
+Land is required for CE activities to develop in ports, but the amount of space required varies depending on the types of CE activities and future economic scenarios relevant to the port.
+Some studies in this area indicate that, depending on the scenario, the circular economy as a whole could require up to 40% more space than the current linear fossil economy.

-For CE to be implemented in a seaport context, it is important to create the right conditions in spatial planning policy by paying attention to circular strategies when developing, transforming, and restructuring areas in the port area and its region.
-This requires coordination and cooperation between relevant stakeholders such as various government departments, managing bodies of ports, and port land users or concessionaries.
-In many regions, it is considered a challenge to find the necessary space between existing land claims in seaport areas but also in the vicinity of the port (such as in relation to housing, nature, agriculture, and mobility).
+The implementation of CE principles in a port context requires the right conditions in spatial planning policy when developing, transforming, and restructuring the port area.
+This requires coordination and cooperation among relevant stakeholders, including various government departments, port management bodies, and port land users or concessionaires.
+It is often considered a challenge to find the necessary space between existing land claims in seaport areas, as well as in the vicinity of the port.

-Irreversible decisions on land allocation can further complicate the transition to a circular economy.
-For example, when an industrial estate with a high nuisance level or high environmental impact is given another destination, this decision can jeopardize the reuse of the site for industrial CE activities.
-Also, the development of an industrial estate of the highest environmental category takes decades due to permitting and licensing processes.
-Therefore, it is important to reserve the space required for circular activities with a more industrial character in a timely manner and to be careful with repurposing existing industrial estates and brownfields in seaport areas.
+Long-term decisions on land allocation can further impair the transition to a circular economy.
+For example, when industrial land with high environmental externalities is relocated, this decision can compromise the reuse of the site for CE activities.
+Additionally, the development of industrial land can take decades due to the permitting and licensing processes.
+Therefore, it is essential to allocate the space required for CE activities with an industrial character in a timely manner and to exercise caution when repurposing existing industrial land and brownfields in seaport areas.

-To prepare for and accommodate the transition to a circular economy, managing bodies of ports, and local, regional, and national public authorities are challenged to consider the following:
+To prepare for and accommodate the transition to a circular economy, port management, and local, regional, and national public authorities are challenged to consider the following:

 1. Develop a systematic approach to secure the required space for CE developments: Decentralized authorities and managing bodies of ports must develop a regional spatial vision of the circular economy and raw materials, linked to a concrete implementation strategy at the regional level.
 In line with this, higher government levels must work with other parties at the country or supranational level on a spatial strategy or pathway for a circular economy.